Brew Method

 Infographic summary: choose cold brew when you want coffee ready in the fridge, a smooth rounded cold cup, iced coffee with milk, a forgiving batch method, or concentrate for multiple drinks.
 Skip cold brew when you need coffee in minutes, prefer bright aromatic cups, want maximum flavor clarity, dislike planning ahead, or want a single fresh-brewed cup.

-Cold Brew Ratio, Grind Size, And Brew Time
+Cold Brew Ratio, Grind Size, and Brew Time

 Cold brew recipes are easiest to understand by style.
 A concentrate is brewed strong and diluted later.
 A ready-to-drink batch is brewed closer to serving strength.
 Do not judge a concentrate before dilution; that is like judging syrup before mixing the drink.